Glenn Graham (fiddler): Discography

-Family and Other Musical Accomplishments
+Family and other musical accomplishments

 Graham's parents are Gaelic singer Daniel ("Danny" Danny Graham) and pianist Mary (Beaton) Graham.
 He began performing in public at age seven, when he sang a Gaelic song with his father in a concert in Glendale, Nova Scotia.
 He began taking fiddle lessons at age ten from his maternal uncle, Kinnon Beaton, a renowned Cape Breton fiddler and prolific composer.
 Graham's grandfather, Donald Angus Beaton, was a legendary fiddler/composer, and his grandmother, Elizabeth Beaton, was a well-known pianist.
 Graham and musicians from his mother's side of the family, the Beatons, have been recorded by Smithsonian Folkways Recordings.
 He is also a grand-nephew of the late Alex Francis MacKay, a revered native Gaelic-speaking Cape Breton fiddler.
 Moreover, Graham is a song-writer and composer.
 He released a book containing some of his hundreds of fiddle tunes; other artists have recorded some of his compositions while popular TV series and independent films have also featured his music.

-Education and Related Accomplishments
+Education and related accomplishments

-Graham studied political science at St. Francis Xavier University in Antigonish (BA Honours), and obtained his first post-graduate degree (Master of Arts) in Atlantic Canada Studies at Saint Mary's University, Halifax in 2004, with his thesis, Cape Breton Fiddle Music: The Making and Maintenance of a Tradition.
+Graham studied political science at St. Francis Xavier University in Antigonish (BA Honours), and obtained his first post-graduate degree (Master of Arts) in Atlantic Canada Studies at Saint Mary's University, Halifax in 2004, with his thesisCape Breton Fiddle Music: The Making and Maintenance of a Tradition.
 A revised and widely-cited book version was published in 2006 as "The Cape Breton Fiddle: Making and Maintaining Tradition" with CBU Press and is now with Nimbus Publishing.
-Graham also earned a PhD in Political Science at Dalhousie University, taught courses there, and taught as an Assistant Professor in Political Science at Saint Francis Xavier University.
-Graham currently works as an Assistant Professor at Cape Breton University.
+Graham also earned a PhD in political science at Dalhousie University, taught courses there, and taught as an assistant professor in political science at Saint Francis Xavier University.
+Graham currently works as an assistant professor at Cape Breton University.
 He has published articles in academic journals such as the Journal of Canadian Studies and Canadian Political Science Review and was a member of Nova Scotia's 2018-19 Electoral Boundaries Commission.